BernhardBaier/WebsiteEditor/README.md

 WebsiteEditor
 =============

-A basic and easy to use website editor for small webpages (not jet ready!)
+A basic and easy to use website editor for small websites (not jet ready!)

+After uploading it to your server you have to execute the setup.php (or simply login) after entering your sql data you can use the editor panel.